Cirsium arvense

 Cirsium arvense is a perennial species of flowering plant in the family Asteraceae, native throughout Europe and western Asia, northern Africa and widely introduced elsewhere.
 The standard English name in its native area is creeping thistle.
-It is also commonly known as Canada thistle and field thistle.
+It is also commonly misnomered as Canada thistle and sometimes as field thistle.

 Alternative names

 A number of other names are used in other areas or have been used in the past, including: Canadian thistle, lettuce from hell thistle, California thistle, corn thistle, cursed thistle, field thistle, green thistle, hard thistle, perennial thistle, prickly thistle, setose thistle, small-flowered thistle, way thistle, and stinger-needles.
-Canada and Canadian thistle are in wide use in the United States, despite being a misleading designation (it is not of Canadian origin).
+Canada and Canadian thistle are in wide use in the United States, despite being a misleading designation, since it is not of Canadian origin.